WinRb/Viewpoint/README.md

 ## Accessors

-There are some basic accessors available on the Viewpoint::EWSClient instance.
-In prior versions these were typically class methods off of the models themselves (ex: Folder.get_folder(id)).
-Now all accessors are available through EWSClient.
+There are some basic accessors available on the `Viewpoint::EWSClient` instance.
+In prior versions these were typically class methods off of the models themselves (ex: `Folder.get_folder(id)`).
+Now all accessors are available through `EWSClient`.

 ### Folder Accessors